udecode/plate/README.md

 > We enforce separation of concerns by packaging each feature for build
 > optimization and versioning.

-- 🛠 Customizable and extensible
+- 🛠 Extensible

+> All plugins accept extensible options and if you need to fork a plugin, all its functions are exported.

 - 📦 Tree-shaking / ES modules
 - ✅ TypeScript types
 - ✅ Unit tested with `slate@0.60.11`